Workplace & Employment Drug & Alcohol Testing Kits ~ Information for UK Employers

 It is recommended that you have a contract clause as a part of the basic employment contract for all staff, covering random workplace drug and alcohol testing, with a clear statement of the companies drug and alcohol policy, making it clear that attending the workplace under the influence of drugs and alcohol is unacceptable.

-Having a policy lets you clearly communicate to your employees your position on drug misuse together with your expectations of them regarding drugs and alcohol use during their period of employment.
+Having a workplace drug and alcohol policy lets you clearly communicate to your employees your position on drug misuse together with your expectations of them regarding drugs and alcohol use during their period of employment.

 It is also important to operate the drug testing program in a fair and appropriate fashion and keep up to date on any introduced government legislation or guidance.

-What drugs do I need to test for?
+What drugs do I need to test for as an employer?

-The base 5 drug groups that you should test for are:
+The base 5 drug groups that you should test if you are drug testing in the workplace in the UK for are:

 - Swap Benzodiazepine for Methamphetamine screening for safety-critical workplace screening where sedation risk is greater.
 Consider adding Methadone if there is a local problem known or your drivers are subject to roadside drug tests.

-Have a look at our workplace drug testing kits section on our website.
-All the drug testing kits listed in this section will comply with HSE expectations for employment and pre-employment drug test screening.
+All the drug testing kits listed in the workplace section of our website will comply with current HSE expectations for drug testing in the workplace in the UK, and employment and pre-employment drug test screening.
 We offer a large range of combinations, up to 12 drugs if required, but most employers don't need to screen 12 drug groups, 5 or 6 is considered best practice and will cover the majority of what you would normally detect.

 If you have not drug tested before, start with the workplace 7 drug cup drug test for urine or the UKDT 6 drug + alcohol saliva drug test.